 Our first night we walked around the 15th arrondissement and ended up on the Champ de Mars.
 Unintentionally, we managed to time our arrival perfectly for the sparkling lights on the Eiffel Tower.

-The next morning I took Matt and Jackie to my favourite hot chocolate joint in Paris – Angelina.
+The next morning I took Matt to my favourite hot chocolate joint in Paris – Angelina.
 If you’ve read my post Where to go on your first trip to Paris, then you know how I feel about Angelina’s.
 It’s best to arrive early to mid-morning, as the queues here build up really quickly.

 Christmas at Galeries Lafayette